Luk4x/apple-store/readme-en.md

    - `components/Button`: This component is related to the button reused periodically during the application;
    - `components/Cart`: This component is related to the cart icon that appears when there is an item in the cart and the scroll is below 400;
    - `components/CheckoutProduct`: This component is related to the products shown in `pages/checkout`;
+   - `components/Currency`: This component is responsible for formatting prices currency;
    - `components/Header`: This component is relative to the application header;
    - `components/Product`: This component is related to the products shown in `pages/index`.